GreyGalileo/Tetravex_Solver/README.md

 We have a program written in Python, verify_format.py, in order to check that the format of the file to be used as input by the Ocaml program (todimacs.ml) is correct.

-We have a program written in Ocaml which trasforms this into a DIMACS file where our propositional variables represent whether or not a given quadrant contains a given value.
+We have a program written in Ocaml which transforms this into a DIMACS file where our propositional variables represent whether or not a given quadrant contains a given value.

 We then call minisat on the dimacs file to get the satisfiability and a model.